Estimated Read Time: 5 Minutes

 - content gets created, optimized, published, and promoted;

 - we grow your exposure and encourage visitors to like, share and engage with your content; and

 - we build and earn links and citations.

 Step 5 – Measure Results

-This step monitors our progress toward completion of the plan using agreed-upon key performance indicators.
+This step monitors our progress using agreed-upon key performance indicators.
 It tracks and resolves or mitigates issues and obstacles as they inevitably arise.
 Players are held accountable.

 This step brings home the need for a continuous process.
 While we have plugged away at our assigned tasks, the world has not stood still.